Sustainable Trails Coalition

 With agencies like US Forest Service, Bureau of Land Management, Pacific Crest Trail Association, American Hiking Society, and Backcountry Horsemen refusing to consider or support the idea of a transparent, public process to assess the suitability of bicycles on the non-Wilderness portions of the PCT, it would appear that the stakes will be raised considerably through the efforts of STC.
 But STC’s mission also holds out new hope of improving land management practices; promoting more equitable, non-motorized land access; generating significant financial and volunteer resources for trails and environmental management; and greatly broadening the constituency for land conservation efforts.

-We strongly encourage all of our followers to check out the Sustainable Trails Coalition and help fix America’s trail systems.
+We strongly encourage all of our followers to check out the Sustainable Trails Coalition and help fix America’s trail systems and player assessment application.